 ● Sit up straight in your desk chair with your feet under the desk chair.

-● No sleeping or resting your head on the desk at any time.
+● No sleeping, laying on the floor, or resting your head on the desk at any time.

 ● Keep your hands and feet to yourself at all times.

 ● No inappropriate conversations (swearing, talking about sex, drugs, or alcohol).

 ● No letter writing, drawing, or passing notes of any kind.
 No communication of any kind with other students without permission.